kawaiiDango/kumo-android/README.md

 ### Kumo-android

-Android port of kumo.
+Android port of Kumo.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.kawaiidango.kumo-android/kumo-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.kawaiidango.kumo-android/kumo-core)

 ```
-implementation "io.github.kawaiidango.kumo-android:kumo-core:1.28.0"
+implementation "io.github.kawaiidango.kumo-android:kumo-core:$version_see_above"
 ```

-- Uses android classes instead of java.awt.*
+- Uses android classes instead of java.awt.\*
 - Removed most large dependencies.
 - Methods which relied on large dependencies or are not directly possible on android have been removed.
-- The docs have not been corrected to reflect the new datatypes.
+- The docs have not been corrected to reflect the new data types.
 - Uses Timber for logging.
+- Added the following methods to WordCloud: getPlaced(), setProgressCallback()

 #### Original readme: